 It's important to note that all records of experiments on children were destroyed by CIA chief Richard Helms in 1973.
 Although many victims have come forward recounting their experiences as children in this program, a huge effort has been made by all the institutions involved to hide or destroy any evidence, for obvious reasons.
 The biggest being, the possibility of a massive class action suit on behalf of the estimated hundreds of thousands of survivors.

-Blogger and aerial photographer Ellen Atkin recently posted this image at her blog, alongside a photo of herself, possibly a school photo, in which she appears at "about eight years old in 1969".
-Give or take.
-So she stated, somewhere, but I recently learned Ellen is now 53 -- meaning she was born around 1963.
-That's way too late for her to be the same little girl.
-I think there is no denying a certain physical resemblance.
+Blogger and aerial photographer Ellen Atkin recently posted this image at her blog, alongside a photo of herself, possibly a school photo, in which she appears at "about eight years old in 1969 I think there is no denying a certain physical resemblance.
 What's lacking are details to back it up, e.g. details about when and where this disturbing photo was taken.

 Like several other survivors, Ellen grew up on the Canada-US border, an area where many similar classified programs operated in the 1950s and 60s.
-I have met MKULTRA survivors - all women -- from that area of southern Ontario who claim they were trafficked across the border to laboratories and facilities in upstate New York, e.g. military bases with connections to Cornell University in Ithaca.
+I have met women from that area of southern Ontario who claim they were trafficked across the border to laboratories and facilities in upstate New York, e.g. military bases with connections to Cornell University in Ithaca.